-1 FATS

-Cow's milk is lower in polyunsaturated fats than human milk.
+1 FATS Cow's milk is lower in polyunsaturated fats than human milk.
 Lower levels of polyunsaturated fats show just how unnatural cow's milk is for our babies because these are the very fats which are essential for human brain development!
 In humans, the brain develops rapidly during the first year of life, growing faster than the body and tripling in size by the age of one.
 Brains are largely composed of fat and early brain development requires a sufficient supply of polyunsaturated fats called omega-3 and omega-6 and both are present in greater amounts in human milk.
 Cow's milk is higher in saturated fats than human milk.
 A swift increase in body size is more of an imperative for cows than rapid brain development, so cows produce milk that is high in body-building saturated fats.

-2 CALCIUM

-The calcium content of cow's milk (120mg per 100ml) is nearly four times greater than that of human milk (34mg per 100ml).
+2 CALCIUM The calcium content of cow's milk (120 mg per 100 ml) is nearly four times greater than that of human milk (34 mg per 100 ml).
 There is a reason for this discrepancy - calves grow much more quickly and have a larger skeleton than human babies and therefore need much more calcium (FAO, 1997).
 Cow's milk is specifically designed to meet this high demand and is another reason why whole cow's milk is not recommended for infants under 12 months.
+Calcium inhibits the absorption of iron.
+Also, excess calcium and other minerals in cow's milk, upset the kidneys in human babies and can lead to severe dehydration.
 Although human milk contains less calcium, it is more easily absorbed than that found in cow's milk (Greer and Krebs, 2006).

-3 PROTEIN

-There is a bit of an obsession in our society about protein ("but are you getting enough?"), so you may be surprised to discover that human breast milk has the lowest percentage of protein of all mammals on our planet (Bounous et al, 1988).
+3 PRotein There is a bit of an obsession in our society with protein ("but are you getting enough?"), so you may be surprised to discover that human breast milk has the lowest percentage of protein of all mammals on our planet (Bounous et al., 1988).
 The amount of protein in milk is linked to the amount of time it takes that particular species of animal to grow in size.
 You'll have guessed by now that calves need more protein for their fast growth rate than human babies!
 That's why cow's milk has three times as much protein as human breast milk.
 The weight gain of calves during their first year is nearly 40 times greater than that of breastfed human infants!
-And in fact, cow's milk-based infant formula contains high protein and hormone levels which are linked to human babies being overweight or obese (Melnik et al, 2012).
+The excessively high protein in cow's milk puts a strain on human babies' kidneys, again risking severe dehydration.
+The protein, casein, much higher in cow's milk than human's, is linked to diabetes type 1.
+And in fact, cow's milk-based infant formula contains high protein and hormone levels which are also linked to human babies being overweight or obese (Melnik et al., 2012).
 HOW LOW CAN YOU GO?

-Examples of percentage of protein in mammalian milk - humans are lowest

-Animal % protein Animal % protein

-Whale 13.6 Sheep 5.4

-Mouse, house 12.5 Elephant 4.9

-Lion 11.8 Cow (skimmed) 3.5

-Seal, grey 11.2 Bat (large

-Cat 11.1 flying fox) 3.1

-Reindeer 10.3 Goat 3.1

-Bear, polar 10.2 Horse 2.7

-Dog 9.5 Monkey 2.1

-Mink 7.0 Donkey 1.7

-African buffalo 6.3 Mountain gorilla 1.4

-Kangaroo 6.2 Human 0.8-1.3

-\, \\, \\\ Sources on page 106

-4 IRON